 However, this is not necessarily a good thing.

-In these situations, you could find yourself in a predicament that you were not expecting -- owning a dog without any clue as to how you are going to take care of it or how much that care will cost you.
+In these situations, you could find yourself in a predicament that you were not expecting -- being a dog guardian without any clue as to how you are going to take care of them or how much that care will cost you.

-When you purchase from a breeder, that is a reputable breeder, the process should take a bit longer.
+When you purchase from a breeder, that is a reputable breeder, the process will and should take a bit longer.